ggjlab/MCDA/README.md

 **Hydra_differentially_expressed_genes.R**: The script was used for perform differential expression analysis for cells in each lineage-cell type separately according to the cell type hierarchy of invertebrates using FindMarkers function in Seurat.
 Hydra was used as an example.

-**Human_cell_type_pairs.ipynb"**: The script was used for connecting cell states across time according to gene expression similarity of cell types in vertebrates.
+**Human_cell_type_pairs.ipynb**: The script was used for connecting cell states across time according to gene expression similarity of cell types in vertebrates.
 Human was used as an example.

 **Human_differentially_expressed_genes.R**: The script was used for perform differential expression analysis for cells in each tissue-cell type separately according to the cell type hierarchy of vertebrates using FindMarkers function in Seurat.
 Human was used as an example.